 Below are seven of the most common questions we receive about Jesism:

 (Question 1) Who founded Jesism and why was it created?
 (Answer) In 2015 Jesism was founded by Eric Alexander.
 Eric holds a Master of Theology degree and over a decade’s experience of being on the inside of the Christian institution.
-After holding a number of leadership positions, including Chair of the board of the Wesley Foundation at the University of South Florida, and board member of ProgressiveChristianity.org, Eric concluded there could be a more fruitful path forward, and sought to build a movement around it.
+After holding a number of leadership positions, including Chair of the board of the Wesley Foundation at the University of South Florida, and board member of ProgressiveChristianity.org, Eric concluded there could be a more fruitful path forward, and sought to offer some ideas around it.

 (Question 2) What is the goal of Jesism?
 (Answer) The mission of Jesism is to be a fresh path forward for those who are attracted to the message and teachings of Jesus.
 It is a global movement to improve lives individually and collectively, not an attempt at a new religion or denomination.
 It’s an idea, not a label anyone has to adopt.
 The key ideas of Jesism are outlined in The 9 Guidelines of Jesism.
 It isn’t about any specific leaders, it is a movement you can claim as your own.